last updated: August 30, 2025

 primitives.

-But if you're interested in how you could natively integrate fzf
+But if you're interested in how you could natively integrate fzf with Neovim yourself, read on.

 - Open a terminal buffer in Neovim